Brennan-Clinch/Project2/World Analysis.md

 |----:|-------------:|-------:|-------------:|-------:|
 |   4 |          899 |   1300 |         2800 | 843300 |

+We can clearly see that from th five-number summary of shares for the World channel, on average most shares a little over 1000 as seen by the median.

 Let’s start by creating a new factor variable for the training set which categorizes shares based on the number of them.

-After creating the new variable, let’s create a contingency table for it.
+And after creating the new variable, let’s create a contingency table for it.

 ``` r